akuklev/HOCC/README.md

 The resulting theory, which I named Higher Observational Construction Calculus, has two directions for further generalisation:
-* The first would introdce directed higher inductive types which would make each type an ω-category rather than an ω-groupoid.
+* The first would introdce [directed higher inductive types](https://hott-uf.github.io/2022/HoTTUF_2022_paper_11.pdf) which would make each type an ω-category rather than an ∞-groupoid and each universe an ω-cosmos rather than an ∞-topos, presumably an ω-variant of virtual equipments with some yet unknown closure properties and enough classifiers of yet unknown sort.
 * The second would introduce the notion of linear dependent types which apparently makes the system capable of expressing quantum computations and entanglement in general, dependent additive conjunction being a type of quantum fields and dependent multiplicative disjunction that of quantum states.
+* The third is to develop a resource-aware non-Gödelian variant of the theory, where strictly increasing functions can be only shown to exist contitionally on availability of enough “computational budget”.

-Both of these extensions are too early to pursue for the purpose of implementing in any proof assistant of practical use.
+All of these extensions are too early to pursue for the purpose of implementing in any proof assistant of practical use.
 On the other hand, proof assistants urgently need solutions to the more practical issues, including
 * machinery facilitating composability and reusability of proofs and constructions on basis of algebraic ornamentation [Dagand-McBride2013];
 * robust management of typeclasses (Arend and Scala3 provide almost satisfactory solutions),